RoguePiranha/CSE231_final_project/trees.md

 ## Introduction

 Trees are a type of data structure that, like linked lists, connect nodes together using pointers.
 However, unlike linked lists, a tree can connect to multiple different nodes.
-We will be discussing binary trees, binary search trees, and balanced binary search trees in this tutorial.
+In this tutorial we'll go over the basics of trees, how to implement them in Python, and how to traverse them.

 ## Understanding Trees (Binary Trees)